-Valarie McConville graduated from the University of Illinois with a degree in Kinesiology and earned her MS of Occupational Therapy at Virginia Commonwealth University.
+Valarie McConville graduated from the University of Illinois with a degree in Kinesiology and earned her Masters of Occupational Therapy at Virginia Commonwealth University.
+She has received additional skills training in Myofascial Release, is a certified lymphedema therapist, a biofeedback provider, and has also completed her RYT-200 for Vinyasa yoga teacher training.
 Valarie has worked in a variety of settings as an occupational therapist, including hospitals, rehabilitation centers, home health, and skilled nursing facilities.
-She also completed 200-hour Vinyasa yoga teacher training and strategically applies meditation, postures, and breath to movement practices in her OT treatments.

 SHOULD I SEE HER?
 YES